-An enriching holiday experience that families will cherish for years can be found in Colonial Williamsburg, Virginia.
+An enriching holiday experience that families will cherish for years can be found in Colonial Williamsburg and the Historic Triangle of Virginia.
 Since 1934, this 301-acre historic area has put on its holiday finery from Thanksgiving through New Year’s Day.
-Besides visiting historic buildings, encountering “People of the Past,” discussing current events of the 1770’s with tradespeople, shopkeepers and enslaved servants, and shopping in Merchants Square as visitors do year-round, families will find numerous special holiday programs, dining events and musical concerts to attend.
+Besides visiting historic buildings, encountering “People of the Past,” discussing current events of the 1770’s with tradespeople, shopkeepers and enslaved servants, families will find numerous special holiday programs, dining events and musical concerts to attend.

 The official festivities begin with the Grand Illumination held the first Sunday of December, which celebrates the advent of the season.
 This is when families can explore the many traditions that have been marked in Virginia over the past 400 years and all events are free.

 This holiday is much more than just individual dates.
 Williamsburg’s festive spirit is so contagious that families don’t need to attend any special events to feel it.
 The colonial village’s outdoor Christmas decorations are unique and known worldwide for their use of the natural materials available during the 18th century.
 Residents are encouraged to decorate their homes and families will enjoy taking a walking tour of the Historic Area to see which decorations have won contest ribbons for the most imaginative or original decorations.
 Pine, boxwood, and Fraser fir wreaths decorated with fruits, berries, nuts, dried flowers, pinecones and holly are typical.